Configure GigaVUE Fabric Components using VMware ESXi

 a.
 Select the Deployment Type from the list:

-• Do Not Use DHCP – Select this option if you want to use static IP addresses for the management, data, and tool ports
+• Do Not Use DHCP – Select this option if you want to use static IP addresses for the management, data, and tool ports.

-• Management, Data and Tool Port DHCP – Select this option if you want to use dynamic IP addresses for the management, data, and tool ports
+• Management, Data and Tool Port DHCP – Select this option if you want to use dynamic IP addresses for the management, data, and tool ports.

-• Management Port DHCP – Select this option if you want to use dynamic IP address only for the management port
+• Management Port DHCP – Select this option if you want to use dynamic IP address only for the management port.

-• Tool Port DHCP - Select this option if you want to use dynamic IP address only for the tool port
+• Tool Port DHCP - Select this option if you want to use dynamic IP address only for the tool port.

-• Data Port DHCP – Select this option if you want to use dynamic IP address only for the data port
+• Data Port DHCP – Select this option if you want to use dynamic IP address only for the data port.

-Note: It is recommended to disable the Power on automatically option and review all configuration before switching on the virtual machine.
+c.
+Unselect the Power on automatically checkbox.
+This is selected by default.
+It is recommended to disable the Power on automatically option and review all configuration before switching on the virtual machine.

 10. Click Next.
 The Additional Settings page appears.